davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 ## Advice to myself for avoiding the AT rat race: steer clear of numbers
 I found that many of the 20-somethings were in rat race mode, perhaps because they hadn't yet experienced life's true rat race and saw no reason to escape from it.
 As such, they were obsessed with doing X number of miles, keeping up a certain mileage, etc.

 As a slow hiker and as someone no longer in their 20s, it was really hard not to let this upset my morale.
 There is a certain saying - "Hike your own hike" - but it's very hard not to get discouraged when it seems every hiker is passing you by.
-Especially when I started in the middle of the AT and was initially getting passed by mostly just-retired older men.
+Especially when I started in the middle of the AT and was initially getting passed by mostly just-retired older men much older than me, in way better shape.
 (Wrong Way joked that they were trying to finish the AT before they dropped dead, which may actually be a half-truth).

-My general advice to avoid the AT's own rat race is to avoid numbers in all forms and units.
+My general advice to avoid the AT's own rat race is to **avoid numbers in all forms** and units.
 Learn to identify questions like the following, and not let them upset you:

 * How many miles did you hike today?
 * How much does your pack weigh?